jakeberg/resume/tech_lead_assessment.md

 - Reaserched and designed POC for workflow management system that can be configured via React Flow diagrams.
 This allows users to granularly control their clinical trial site by adding workflow steps that result in system changes and activities/tasks being created automatically.
 - Designed and implemented a scalable audit log system using AWS Kinesis Streams and DynamoDB to handle high-throughput updates.

-** SRE Responsibilities & IMS**
+**SRE Responsibilities & IMS**
 - Pushed refactor of one IMS application that was similar to another.
 Refatored application over very short timeframe and allowed for seemless updates to be integrated that were once very time consuming due to bad architecture.

 **eCTS**
 - Redesigned legacy systems into microservices for improved modularity and maintainability.
 - Built serverless architecure API that was agnostic to the original system and schema so that data could be constumed accross enterprise.
-Used transformer classes to translate inconsistant data in legacy database that was still required
+Used transformer classes to translate inconsistant data in legacy database that was still required.

+**Data Marketplace**
+- Project required agile, flexible UI development, and I worked directly with product owners and UX to rapidly iterate on prototypes that aligned with evolving business goals.
 ---